haasal/docker-cplex/README.md

 Now compile the `HelloCplex.java` and run it:

 > [!Note]
-> You have probably to adjust the last part of the `java.library.path` to your architecture.
+> You have probably to adjust the last part of the `java.library.path` to your architecture and the path to the CPLEX installation.
 > I.e. Probably `x86-64_linux` instead of `arm64_linux`.

 ```bash